Why Humidity Problems Increase in Summer

 Why is my house humid even with the AC running?

 This usually happens when the air conditioner is not removing enough moisture.
-Short cycling, oversized systems, or restricted airflow can cool the air without properly dehumidifying it.
+Short cycling, oversized systems, restricted airflow, or continuous fan settings can cool the air without properly dehumidifying it.

 Is high humidity normal in summer?

 Some increase in humidity is normal during summer, especially in humid climates.
-However, levels consistently above 60% can lead to discomfort and moisture-related problems.
+However, levels consistently above 60% can lead to discomfort and moisture-related problems, especially when readings stay high while the AC is running.

 What humidity level is too high indoors?